skijit/notes/programming/web/angular2/routing.md

         - **Remember**:
             - only import the observable members you need!
             - use lifecycle hooks (e.g. ngOnInit() instead of the constructor b/c the hooks are called by the angular runtime at the appropriate moments... the constructor is based on object scoping which is independent of angular runtime pipeline)
+                - Using the constructor also might delay drawing to the screen.s
 - Observable method `switchMap()`:
     - Good for getting a paricular property from an object passed back.
     ```(typescript)